AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 _**Following Links in Python**_

-In this assignment you will write a Python program that expands on http://www.py4e.com/code3/urllinks.py.
-The program will use **urllib** to read the HTML from the data files below, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and report the last name you find.
+Write a Python program which will use **urllib** to read the HTML from the data files below, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and report the last name you find.

 We provide two files for this assignment.
 One is a sample file where we give you the name for your testing and the other is the actual data you need to process for the assignment